Frequently asked questions (FAQs)

 The Rail Trail and our partner experiences operate on NSW daylight savings time.

-The Tweed section is 24 km.
+The Tweed section is 24 km and the Casino to Lismore section 29.7 km.
 How far you go, your fitness level and whether your walk, ride or explore will influence the time it takes.

 See distance and time for more information.